How to Patch Test a Skincare Product the Right Way.

 Believe it or not, a lot of the problems you see above were simply caused by using the wrong things on my skin.
 If you have adult acne, there’s a very good chance your breakouts are product related.
-If you suspect this might be the case, stop using everything for at least a week and see if things subside.
+If you suspect this might be the case, stop using everything for at least two weeks and see if things subside.

 Scary I know, but had I never took that leap of faith I wouldn’t have successfully cured my acne.
 It was only after dropping everything from my skincare routine and introducing products back in slowly, that I was able to determine what my skin likes, and what it doesn’t.
 Without further ado, let’s go into the methodology.